It's a challenging time for emergency physicians - AAEM recognizes that and were doing something about it.

 - We've continued to fight for your due process rights — AAEM worked closely with the sponsors of newly introduced legislation.

 - We've had your back during COVID-19 — Read our position statements and letters to government officials advocating for you during this pandemic.

-- We protect your practice rights — We're actively working to address APP independent practice to create a balanced workforce through both position and policy statements.
+- We protect your practice rights — We're actively working to address NPP independent practice to create a balanced workforce through both position and policy statements.

-- We're advocating for a solid future for our specialty - we're working with the newly formed EM Workforce Committee for a future with a balanced work force.
+- We're advocating for a solid future for our specialty - we're working with the EM Workforce Committee for a future with a balanced work force.

 - We’re committed to diversity, equity, and inclusion – The AAEM Diversity, Equity, and Inclusion Committee is working hard to bring members resources and awareness, including statement on the Death of George Floyd and the Statement Against Federal Regulation.

 - AAEM Position Statement on Balance Billing and Out of Network Charges (8/7/2019)

 - Position Statement on the Role of Freestanding Emergency Centers in Natural Disaster (6/7/2019)